 Figure A-2.
-Major Features of the District's Government-wi ide Fund Financial Statements Type of Statements Government-wide Governmental Funds Entire District's government The activities of the District Scope (except fiduciary funds) that are not proprietary or and the District's fiduciary component units Statement of net position Balance sheet Required financial statements Statement of activities Statement of revenues, expenditures & changes in fund balances Accounting basis Accrual accounting and Modified accrual and measurement economic resources focus accounting and current focus financial resources focus All assets and liabilities, Only assets expected to Type of both financial and capital, be used up and liabilities asset/liability short-term and long-term that come due during the information year or soon thereafter, no capital assets included All revenues and expenses Revenues for which cash during year, regardless is received during or soon Type of of when cash is received after the end of the year; inflow/outflow or paid expenditures when goods information or services have been received and payment is due during the year or soon after
+Major Features of the District's Government-wa ide Fund Financial Statements Type of Statements Government-wide Governmental Funds Entire District's government The activities of the District Scope (except fiduciary funds) that are not proprietary or and the District's fiduciary component units Statement of net position Balance sheet Required financial Statement of activities Statement of revenues. statements Statement of activities expenditures & changes in fund balances in fund balances Accounting basis Accrual accounting and Modified accrual and measurement economic resources focus accounting and current focus financial resources focus All assets and liabilities, Only assets expected to Type of both financial and capital, be used up and liabilities asset/liability short-term and long-term that come due during the information year or soon thereafter, no capital assets included All revenues and expenses Revenues for which cash during year, regardless is received during or soon Type of of when cash is received after the end of the year; inflow/outflow or paid expenditures when goods information or services have been received and payment is due during the year or soon after